parkinsons-toolkit/app-content/pages-content/managing-symptoms/swallowing.md

 - **Physiotherapists** – Hcan provide help with posture while eating.
 - o Depending on the assessment, you may be referred to other hospital specialities (e.g. Ear Nose and Throat specialists or Gastroenterologists) particularly if a non-Parkinson’s cause is suspected.

-If you are having significant and progressive difficulties swallowing, there is more information on the _Progression of Symptoms_ page.
+If you are having significant and progressive difficulties swallowing, there is more information on the <a href="/learn/living-with-parkinsons/planning-and-future-care/progression-of-symptoms" class="internal-link">_Progression of Symptoms_</a> page.

 ---